Richmond Mayor Levar Stoney got married

 From staff reports

-Breezy and warm for Tuesday, fitting for how this February has gone

-Richmond Mayor Levar Stoney, 41, tied the knot last week to Brandy Washington, a year after the
+Richmond Mayor Levar Stoney, 41, and Brandy Washington tied the knot last week, a year after the

 couple got engaged.